derekbrokeit/tssh/README.md

     central*              |  example.com       |  my_username      |       |
     remote_server         |  198.168.1.100     |  some_username    |  7070 | tmux attach
     ---- serverconn ----

+    # Remeber, it is important to give attach a '*' to the computer acting as your
+    # central gate.
+There are currently no checks in place to make sure you do this
+    # since you can add them in any order.

 We're all setup now to bounce to remote_server directly!
 Time to get on over there.